Walk to Get Your Groceries Challenge Highlights Importance Of Walkability

 “I’ve decided to take the Strong Citizen’s Challenge of walking to the grocery store from my neighborhood,” Vince Tate wrote on his blog Ponder the City.
 “It’s a simple way for me to convey the difficulty that not just I experience trying to walk to the grocery store but the burden that is placed on kids, family members, and seniors who have no access to cars.”

 It’s not always possible to stroll to the corner store, throw your groceries in a reusable bag, and return home in an enjoyable and safe way.
 People often encounter a lack of pedestrian walkways, difficulty crossing roads designed only for car use, nonexistent proximity to stores and dangerous walking conditions near high-speed roadways – problems that rarely existed prior to automobile dependence.
 But the importance of walkability is important to sustainability.

 Walkability in Australia

-If you're looking for ways to reduce your carbon footprint and gain some independence from your own car, you may want to consider walkability when choosing your community.
-Walkscore.com compiled a list of Australia's most walkable communities.
+If you’re looking for ways to reduce your carbon footprint and gain some independence from your own car, you may want to consider walkability when choosing your community.
+Walkscore.com encourages the importance of walkability with a compiled a list of Australia’s most walkable communities.
 Unsurprisingly, Sydney and Melbourne topped the list, with Adelaide, Brisbane and Perth trailing behind.
 Within Sydney, the most walkable neighbourhoods were Haymarket and The Rocks.
 In Melbourne, Carlton and Fitzroy proved to be the most walkable.